 Based on the foregoing, it is, therefore, essential to ensure that a WMO core programme for ensuring and sustaining appropriate human resources hinges on: 1) assessment of new and emerging learning needs and capacity of NMHSs to meet those needs; 2) ensuring the existence of core competencies; 3) continuous development of competencies; 4) enhancement of training capabilities of institutions and experts; 5) development of leadership and management capabilities of NMHSs; 6) enhancement of collaboration between education and training institutions, and 7) support to technical and scientific departments of the Secretariat and NMHSs.

-Part V. WCDS and WMO Strategic Plan
+Part V. WCDF and WMO Strategic Plan

 Since the fifteenth Congress in 2007, the WMO Strategic Plan adopted by the Congress became the main planning document of the Organization.
 The Strategic Plan adopted by the eighteenth Congress in 2019 expanded the planning horizon by formulating a Vision 2030 and a set of decadal LTG and Strategic Objectives (SO) focused on addressing the most pressing developments and needs during the 2020–2023 planning cycle of the Organization.